 Have you ever been rewarded for participating in a social media campaign?
 There are so many rewards for engagement, why not encourage the people who support your mission the most?
 The reward could be as simple as a water bottle.
 Here is an example of a social media outreach reward:

 Memorable experiences are widely talked about.
-They do not have to be extravagant, but they do have to leave a lasting impression on your volunteers.
+They do not have to be extravagant, but they do have to leave a lasting impression, and cultivate volunteers.
 This could be as easy as making them feel a part of your organization.
 Creating a memorable experience begins the moment the volunteer signs up.
 From start to finish you have to create a lasting impact on the individual.

 People love to talk.
-If you execute a well-crafted experience, they will want to share it with their friends and family.
+If you execute a well-crafted experience, and cultivate volunteers, they will want to share it with their friends and family.
 Every detail matters.

 Your brand differentiates you from your competition.
 You are competing for a volunteer’s time and contributions to your organization.
 People only have so much to give of each, why not it be used for your organization?

-Volunteers can grow your organization exponentially if you create the correct environment.
+If you cultivate volunteers you can grow your organization exponentially.
 You must constantly be communicating your mission.
 Lead the movement and your brand ambassadors will follow.